pypeclub/ftrack-event-server/README.md

 - It's possible to have multiple folder paths for both variables e.g. in win CMD: set FTRACK_ACTIONS_PATH=M:\FtrackApi\actions;N:\actions Server will iterate through all files in the folder open '.py' files and register actions/events

-# Needed for import included modules in actions/events
-*PYTHONPATH* - Add paths to all modules used in actions/events - e.g. path to module ftrack_api

-When all these Environment variables are set